Playlist Live: The program

-Playlist Live’s programming is divided into three different tracks: the Community Track, the Insight Track and the Industry Track.
-These track ensure that all attendees, whether they be fans, creator, or managers and agents, have something to look forward to.
+Playlist Live's programming was divided into three different tracks: the Community Track, the Insight Track and the Industry Track.
+These tracks ensure that all attendees, whether they be fans, creator, or managers and agents, have something to look forward to.

-The Community Track is best suited for fans of YouTube creators.
+The Community Track was best suited for fans of YouTube creators.
 The panels on this track consist of creators talking about various lifestyle topics.
 These topics include mental health, staying motivated and LGBTQ life.

-The Insight Track is created for current and aspiring YouTube content creators.
-The panels are geared toward teaching guests how to make a living from making Youtube videos.
+The Insight Track was created for current and aspiring YouTube content creators.
+The panels are geared toward teaching guests how to make a living from making YouTube videos.

-The Industry Track is for guests who currently work in the media industry.
+The Industry Track was for guests who currently work in the media industry.
 This track benefits marketers, managers, agents, producers, etc. This track goes in depth of the technicalities of the business realm.